takapi327/ldbc/docs/src/main/mdoc/en/reference/Connector.md

 ```

 *Note: When specifying an Out parameter with `registerOutParameter`, if the same index value is not used to set the parameter with the `setXXX` method, the value will be set to `Null` on the server.*

-## Unsupported Features

-The ldbc connector is currently an experimental feature.
-Therefore, the following features are not supported.
-Feature provision will be carried out sequentially.

-- Connection pooling
-- Failover measures
-- etc...